eljost/pysisyphus/docs/tsoptimization.rst

     coord_type: redund              # Optimization in internal coordinates.

+Second-derivative-free TS optimization can be done using the `Dimer` method.
+Attached you can find a sample input.

 Further examples for TS optimizations from `.yaml` input can be found `here <https://github.com/eljost/pysisyphus/tree/master/examples/tsopt>`_.